 What We Love: Socialcast divides their sections by using title slides, and they assign a distinct heading color to differentiate between the sections.
 The color scheme changes too, making each section like its own presentation.
 In this way, Socialcast can deliver loads of information to the audience while avoiding the boredom that can result from a presentation that has matchy-matchy slides.

 Sometimes good slides go bad.
 There are too many colors or layout ideas that detract from the professionalism required for a great sales deck.
-Superside designers are standing by 24/7 to help you brush up your deck to adhere to your company brand, style, or template.
+Superside designers are standing by 24/7 to help you brush up your presentation deck design to adhere to your company brand, style, or template.

 Who: Ethos3—presentation designer agency located in Nashville, TN